 Imbalances will correlate with specific symptoms.
 For example, people with qi weakness, or lack of energy, are often tired and have digestive problems.
 Those with qi weakness may experience frequent urination, urination at night, and a feeling of fullness in the abdomen.
 Qi stagnation is a lack of circulation of the energy and can cause pain, bloating, and muscle spasms.
 Heat in the body can cause dryness, burning urination, abnormal sweating, stiff joints, and headaches.

-Other relevant symptoms when designing a specific and effective course of treatment for IC are muscle tightness in the pelvis, back, abdomen, and legs.
+Acupuncture is a holistic treatment that address the whole person.
+I will also consider muscle tightness in the pelvis, back, abdomen, and legs when treating a person.
 Trigger points in the gluteus maximus and medius, adductor magnus, and illopsoas, are taken into account because they can produce pain in the pelvic floor.
 Another common symptom is sacro-iliac joint dysfunction, which can also be an important factor in treatment.

 Once the proper imbalance is identified, the acupuncture point prescription is tailored specifically to correct that imbalance.
 Acupuncture points are then placed along the channels in order to regulate the flow of energy.
 Channels are located on the surface of the body but also internally.
 This is why thin Acupuncture needles, which lightly penetrate the skin, can work to treat pain and illness of the bladder associated with Interstitial Cystitis.